 And thought we all get orbs in our pictures from sun flares, I never had anything quite like this before.
 If you have, then I'd like to know about it to help solve this little mytery of mine.
 I don't know, maybe this kind of thing happens all the time.
 So tell me what you think in the comment section.

 Funny thing, but about six or seven years ago, I used to amuse myself by intending orbs to show up when I took pictures.
 And strangly, it seemed they did -- not always, but often they did.

 All kinds of things such as bright flashes of light would show up even when there was no flash going off.
-I just dismssed them as funny things digital cameras did.
-Most often I got intricate orbs like the ones in the next post called Enlightened.
-Perhaps most of these are just dust particles in front of the lens.
-Here's one I enlarged and did some colour highlighting.
-This, I think, is what a camera flash does with a dust particle.
-I have many of these.
-But that doesn't explain the first photo which is translucent.
+I just dismssed them as funny things digital cameras do.
+Often I got intricate orbs like the ones in the next post called Enlightened.
+Perhaps most of these are just dust particles in front of the lens but is it just coincidence this where I often sit to meditate on the couch by the lamp.
+Maybe, maybe not.

-I don't know what to think about the one below.
+However, I don't know what to think about the one below.
 Am I the only one, but it seems to throb when I look at it.
 Optical illusion, I'm sure...
 I can image all kinds of mystical things in the centre light.
 Took it randomly in the night sky to see what might happen.
 Sure wasn't expecting this.

 Perhaps seeing these strange ocular phenomena show up all the time is what inspired me to write about orbs in the first chapter of Elysium's Passage (which, believe me, is just as strange).

 In any case let me know what you think in the Comments section below.
 I'd like to hear from you, especially about the first one.